 Wanting to escape a high-stress job and in search of a bit of adventure, Marcia and Judd are American expats who moved to Mexico’s resort town of Puerto Vallarta.
-Thanks to the fantastic climate, beautiful surroundings and cheaper cost of living, they have carved out a fantastic life in Mexico and love to share their experiences on their blog, Mexico Bound Boomers.
+Thanks to the fantastic climate, beautiful surroundings and cheaper cost of living, they have carved out a fantastic life in Mexico and love to share their experiences with others.

 About Marcia and Judd

 Q: Where are you living now, and when did you move there?

 A: We moved to Puerto Vallarta, Jalosco, Mexico, in 2015.